nummacway/repro-carts/README.md

 Writing to `$4000` and `$0000` while these registers don't have any effect (due to flags written to `$7000.5-6`) will affect them as soon as they are enabled again.
 Things I checked about `$7002.3-4`:
 * They do not restrict the mapper, e.g. you can still map bank 0 to `$4000` even if the total mapped area is only 32768 bytes (`$7001` was set to `$ff`).
 * They do not change the mapped SRAM when used in conjuntion with bit 5.
+* They do not allow for more then 32 KiB of RAM.
+* Does not invoke MBC2, even with bit 1 or bit 5 set.
+* Also doesn't invoke MBC1M.
+* It also doesn't invoke MBC3.

 Because they are first pushed to the stack and then read from there, these four bytes are written in reverse (A is written last).
 Unlike e.g. EZ-Flash Jr., this cart does not reset but jump to the ROM's entry point at $100.
 As the first three writes already trigger the ROM switch (so the menu ROM is no longer available), the code that writes these four bytes and the stack resides in HRAM.
 After switching the ROM but before loading A and resetting, it configures the cart's MBC5 to bank 1 (`[$3000]=0`, `[$2000]=1`).